-Municipality of Heraklion in its application "A Tour of Venetian Candia" for its visitors, the Candia of 1640 is enlivened through a dynamic implementation of a virtual tour [20], allows the user (inhabitant, visitor, educational community) to travel digitally through time and space and draw multileveled and diverse information in Greek and English.
+Municipality of Heraklion in its application "A Tour of Venetian Candia" for its visitors, the Candia of 1640 is enlivened through a dynamic implementation of a virtual tour, allows the user (inhabitant, visitor, and educational community) to travel digitally through time and space and draw multileveled and diverse information in Greek and English.
 As the user moves, the application within the old city limits, through specific routes, the Venetian Candia unfolds in front of his/her eyes.
-An "experiential" in physical space and real-time tour of the historic town center, through new technologies and photorealistic three-dimensional representations [20].
+An "experiential" in physical space and real-time tour of the historic town center, through new technologies and photorealistic threedimensional representations [40].

-Another application is "E-Guide to the Modern City" [20], which is a contemporary electronic city tour guide for smart mobile devices where the user can tour the city sights in an attractive aesthetic environment, with many photographs, text and audio tours depending on the interests and time.
-For guests who do not have enough time for extensive tours, the "top ten" offers the most important sights of the city, while the "automatic audio guide" gives information about the monuments located in their way [20].
+Another application is "E-Guide to the Modern City", which is a contemporary electronic city tour guide for smart mobile devices where the user can tour the city sights in an attractive aesthetic environment, with many photographs, text and audio tours depending on the interests and time.
+For guests who do not have enough time for extensive tours, the "top ten" offers the most important sights of the city, while the "automatic audio guide" gives information about the monuments located in their way [40].

 The work presented in this paper defers from the above application as it follows the game based learning approach which improves motivation and enhances engagement of the player.
 Our LBG offers knowledge through a game by searching places and answering questions.
+The structure of the game, the subject matter and the questions involve real historical information and in essence, the game becomes a vehicle that transfers information to the player [37].

-3 The Heraklion Fortification Gates LBG
+3. The Heraklion Fortification Gates LBG

-3.1 Description of the Game
+3.1.
+Description of the Game